Frequently asked questions about the JAF291: International Seminar in Italy

 Round-trip flights to Rome from Boston Logan International Airport will be arranged for participants through Gordon's preferred travel agency, the World of Travel.

 The program will follow a rhythm of focused lecture-and-discussion time in the mornings with local activities and free time in the afternoon.
-The days based in Orvieto will be punctuated by excursions, including the main excursions to Florence, Siena, Rome, and Arezzo.
+The days based in Orvieto will be punctuated by excursions, including the main excursions to Florence, Siena, and Rome.

 You DO need a valid passport with an expiration date at least six months beyond the dates of the Seminar.
 United States citizens do NOT need a visa to enter Italy with the tourist status sufficient for this Seminar.
-However, international students at Gordon College with an F-1 visa -- or adult learners who are not US citizens -- may need to apply for a visa depending on the agreements between Italy and your own country-of-citizenship.
+However, international students with an F-1 visa may need to apply for a visa depending on the agreements between Italy and their own country of citizenship.
 We have learned, for example, that Italy and China do not have a reciprocal agreement, and students with a Chinese passport must apply for a visa.
 Applications for a visa can be submitted at the Italian Consulate in Boston.
-The GEO can guide you through this process.
+The program director can guide you through this process.

 Yes, but the signal is deliberately localized to the library-classroom space, and does not reach the dormitory area.
 Wireless signal pick-up and internet cafés are located throughout the town.